 dev-poc-ai-foundry-users

-dev-poc-ai-foundry-owners Administrators for the Foundry account and Foundry projects.
+dev-poc-ai-foundry-admins Administrators for the Foundry account and Foundry projects.
 Foundry Owner Azure AI Services account / Foundry resource scope

 Verified Role Map for Common AI-103 / Foundry Study Scenarios